shaisachs/laws-of-software/about.md

 ## The Author

-My name is Shai Sachs, and I'm a Staff Engineer at Chewy.
+My name is Shai Sachs, and I'm a Staff Software Engineer at Chewy.
 I've long been fascinated by the "rules-of-thumb" which govern various disciplines, ranging from literature to business to... well, the law.
 Naturally I'm particularly interested in the rules-of-thumb of software, so I pulled together this site to document the "laws" I discover in my travels.
+The views expressed here are mine alone.

 Feel free to contact me if you have any questions - or especially if you're interested in joining us at Chewy.
 We're always looking for talented engineers!